Who can nominate materials for digitization? Is it limited to public libraries? Can individuals participate?

 Please note that items are not insured by California Revealed, so please check with your insurer to make sure the materials are protected while away from the home organization.
-Items are insured in transit from the CA-R project site to the vendor via FedEx, while at the vendor's facilities by the vendor, and during shipment back to the organization by FedEx.
+Items are insured in transit from the State Library to the vendor via FedEx, while at the vendor's facilities by the vendor, and during shipment back to the organization by FedEx.

 If I have received a California Revealed award in the past, am I allowed to submit additional nominations?